Tlf/tlf/doc/Manual.md

 The data side contains the following QTCs fields: * QTC callsign - 14 characters, allowed: alphanums, digits, / * QTC serial - 4 characters, allowed: digits, * number of QSO in current QTC block - 2 characters, allowed:   digits * 10 QSO lines in RECV mode:   * time - 4 characters, allowed: digits, ?   * callsign - 14 characters, allowed: alphanums, digits, /, ?   * serial - 4 characters, allowed: digits, ? * 10 QSO lines in SEND mode:   * every line generated by the QSOs, all of them are formatted     for three fields: time, callsign and serial

-Note, that if you set up the QTC_RECV_LAZY option in RECV mode  (EU station in CW/SSB contest), then Tlf will skip to check  the restrictions above.
+Note, that if you set up the QTC_RECV_LAZY option in RECV mode  (EU station in CW/SSB contest), then TLF will skip to check  the restrictions above.

-This side contains many "meta" information: * at right of the QTC callsign field, Tlf shows the QTC info of   current station: how many QTC has it; if the callsign field   in main window is empty, the last callsign will be picked up.
+This side contains many "meta" information: * at right of the QTC callsign field, TLF shows the QTC info of   current station: how many QTC has it; if the callsign field   in main window is empty, the last callsign will be picked up.
 When the station has not send or received any QTC yet, there    will be: "Received 0 QTC", or "Sent 0 QTC".
-If you had   exchanged any QTC with the station, the message will read   "Received 3 QTC" or "Sent 5 QTC". * if you type the number of QSO in the QTC block in RECV mode,   Tlf will show its number at the beginning of every line; if the   station indicates that it will send to you 6 QSO, and you type   it in that field, Tlf will put a digit to the begin of first 6   lines * if you type the number of QSO in the QTC block in SEND mode,   Tlf will find the next number QSO, which doesn't contain the   current callsign (see contest rules 7.2).
+If you had   exchanged any QTC with the station, the message will read   "Received 3 QTC" or "Sent 5 QTC". * if you type the number of QSO in the QTC block in RECV mode,   TLF will show its number at the beginning of every line; if the   station indicates that it will send to you 6 QSO, and you type   it in that field, TLF will put a digit to the begin of first 6   lines * if you type the number of QSO in the QTC block in SEND mode,   TLF will find the next number QSO, which doesn't contain the   current callsign (see contest rules 7.2).
 Note, that if you   don't have eonugh QSO, you can't send the maximum (10), eg.   you have only 9 QSO.
 If you type greater number than available   QTC number, the field value will be aligned to maximum number! * in RECV mode, every QSO line has a status, which could be:   "invalid", "valid", "confirmed".
 This status is indicated by a   sign at the end of the line.
 When a line is invalid, you can   see a "?", if the line is valid, then there isn't any character,   and finally, if the QSO line had been confirmed, you can see   a "*" sign * in SEND mode, if you've sent a QTC line (with ENTER), at the   end of the line you will see a "*" character, which means,   you've sent that QTC

 ### Navigation between the fields